Jodie Sweetin Opens Up About Drug Addiction

 Addiction not as ‘Sweet’ as it sounds

-Former child-star Jodie Sweetin, who is best known for her role on Full House as the spunky middle-child Stephanie, recently opened up about her life in recovery.
+Former child-star Jodie Sweetin, who is best known for her role on Full House as the spunky middle-child Stephanie, recently opened up about her life in recovery from drug addiction.
 Following the end of the popular sitcom Full House, Sweetin had her first taste of alcohol at the age of 14.
-It wasn’t long before she was hooked on alcohol; seeking, like many others, to drown her sorrows in alcohol.
+It wasn’t long before Jodie Sweetin realized, she was an alcoholic.

 She says, “That first drink gave me the self-confidence I had been searching for my whole life.
 But that set the pattern of the kind of drinking that I would do.”

 Due to Sweetin’s alcohol use, she began to experiment with drugs – such as crystal meth and ecstasy- throughout her high-school and college years.
-However, in 2006, Sweetin entered a rehab which, unfortunately, didn’t help her overcome her addiction.
+However, in 2006, Sweetin entered into drug rehab which failed to help her overcome her addiction.
 She began working at a rehab center after her own stay and soon relapsed.
 Putting on a brave face in public, she still struggled for many years with her addiction.

-“Drugs and alcohol just sort of numbed everything,” she states, “I was doing cocaine and ecstasy and alcohol and all of that.
+“Drugs and alcohol just sort of numbed everything,” she states, “I was abusing cocaine, ecstasy and alcohol and all of that.
 The darkest moments for me weren’t necessarily winding up in the hospital or anything like that.
 It was those quiet moments alone when I just hated the person I had become.”